WVNCC | West Virginia Northern Community College

 Limited Enrollment Programs

-Health Science programs have limited enrollment and candidates must submit a special application and service fee.
+Some Health Science programs have limited enrollment.
+Candidates must submit a special application and service fee.
 All appropriate records from high school, previous colleges, and standardized placement scores must be received in the Admissions Office before the application is reviewed.
 Early application is highly recommended.
-Students who plan on beginning classes in August should apply between October 1 and March 1 of the prior year.
-Students who plan on beginning classes in January should apply between October 1 and December 1 of the prior year.
+See individual program webpages for details.

-Health Science applicants for the limited enrollment programs of Nursing, Respiratory Care, Surgical Technology (AAS or CP) and Health Information Technology need to print and return the Health Science Application in addition to completing a regular degree seeking application.
+Health Science applicants for the limited enrollment programs of Radiography, Surgical Technology, Clinical Medical Assisting, and Health Information Technology need to print and return the Health Science Application in addition to completing a regular degree seeking application.
+Nursing applicants will complete the Nursing Application.

 A number of financial aid programs can assist students in meeting the expenses of attending West Virginia Northern Community College.
 Awards are made on the basis of need and/or scholastic achievement.
 Applications and materials may be obtained from the college.
 Early application is recommended.
 All male students under age 26 must be in compliance with the Military Selective Services Act.

-Veterans planning to receive their Veteran Educational Benefits should contact the West Virginia Northern Community College Veteran Affairs Office to complete the necessary paperwork.
+Veterans planning to receive their Veteran Educational Benefits should contact West Virginia Northern Community College's Veteran Certifying Official to complete the necessary paperwork.